elastic/apm-server/apmpackage/apm/0.1.0/docs/README.md

 - Sourcemap enrichment is not yet supported.
 - There is no default ILM policy for traces (spans and transactions).

-IMPORTANT: If you run APM Server with Elastic Agent, you must install the APM integration before ingestion starts.
+IMPORTANT: If you run APM Server with Elastic Agent manually in standalone mode, you must install the APM integration before ingestion starts.

 ### Configuration parameters